 Destination: the caves called Frasassi.
 It was about an hour and a half, including a stop for lunch at a surprisingly spacious Autogrill along the way.
 (Yes, unlike in the US, you actually can eat quite well along the road in Italy.
 Fresh pasta with a choice of three sauces and everything.)

-Once there, we parked, bought our tickets, and then had to wait for our time slot to be called.
-The parking lot is filled with souvenir shops filled with all kinds of stuff which I won’t comment more on because there is a place for everything and these touristy things happen everywhere.
+So we got there, parked, and bought our tickets, and then had to wait for our time slot to be called.
+The parking lot is filled with souvenir shops filled with all kinds of c**p which I won’t comment more on because there is a place for everything and this really is a tourist thing.

 Anyway, after the wait and the short bus ride to the cave entrance (where there is another shop) about 30 of us were escorted down a long cool corridor and into the caves.

 I was not prepared for how absolutely breathtaking they would be.
 After a slight introduction, we walked around a corner that opened onto an enormous cavern that felt like walking into Madison Square Garden – ok, maybe not quite that big, but BIG.
 The railed paths swept downward into the main chamber whose walls were bathed in yellow light with spotlights illuminating many of the most spectacular stalagmite pillars.
 (Of course, you know the difference between stalagmites and stalactites?
 Stalactites drip down from the ceiling of a cave and splash onto the growing stalagmites.
 If they do this for long enough they can become a column but that could take, according to our guide, 70,000 years.)
 There were enormous piles of rocks that accounted for the hollowed out cavern’s size and it felt as if you were walking through the site of some great underground avalanche.